Ghana is on the FATF List of Countries that have been identified as having strategic AML deficiencies

 Ghana is categorised by the US State Department as a Country/Jurisdiction of Primary Concern in respect of Money Laundering and Financial Crimes.

 NPOs and DNFBPs continue to represent the largest gaps in Ghana’s AML regime, both in terms of the legal framework and risk.
-To address these and other money laundering issues, the government of Ghana should allocate adequate funding to fight money laundering, effectively implement relevant asset forfeiture laws and regulations, and sanction institutions that do not file STRs and CTRs, as required by Ghanaian law.
-Ghanaian authorities are drafting a trust bill and real estate bill that they hope will address issues in the non-profit and real estate sectors.
-They have also conducted outreach to improve awareness of AML issues within Ghana’s DNFBPs.
+To address these and other money laundering issues, the government of Ghana should continue to allocate adequate funding to fight money laundering, effectively implement relevant asset forfeiture laws and regulations, and sanction institutions that do not file STRs and CTRs, as required by Ghanaian law.

 There are no international sanctions currently in force against this country.